It creates initial values for any non-generic data types.

-- If a single table expression is specified as a parameter, VALUE does not construct a value.
-Instead it controls the type of the
+If a single table expression is specified as a parameter, VALUE does not construct a value and controls the type of the

-In an assignment of a constructor expression to a
+In assignments of constructor expressions to a data

-data object using VALUE, the data object is used directly.
-It is overwritten in full with an initial value or start value before being assigned the values specified in the parentheses.
+object using VALUE, the data object is used directly.
+It is overwritten in full by an initial value or start value before being assigned the values specified in the parentheses.

-result can be achieved by using direct assignments.
-For this reason, it is not necessary to specify
+the correct result can be achieved by using direct assignments.
+For this reason, it is not necessary

 table expressions is not affected by this, since any valid data type can be specified here.